Thirthamk/Calculator-Project/README.md

 # Calculator-Project
-A simple calculator using javascript
+A calculator created using HTML/SCSS and JavaScript.